How does travel insurance apply?

 All 4 of these are “named peril” coverages which will only provide coverage if the claim was caused by one of the specific covered events.

-The earthquake and resulting tsunami are probably going to be classified by travel insurance companies as a “natural disaster”.
-This classification can have a big effect on coverage for trip cancellation and interruption coverages.
-Under those coverages some, but not all, companies include “natural disasters” which causes your airline to cease operations to be a covered event.
-Most of the plans limit coverage for “natural disasters” that make your destination uninhabitable.
+Earthquakes, tsunamis, wildfires, and volcanic eruptions are only a few disasters that can be classified as a “natural disaster”.
+This classification can have a big impact on coverage for trip cancellation, interruption, and travel delay coverages.
+Under those coverages some, but not all, companies include “natural disasters” which makes your home or your destination uninhabitable.

 Coverage for travel delay and missed connection is clearer.
 These coverages are also “named peril” benefits however, the majority of plans include “natural disaster” as a covered event.